viktor-nikolov/viktorn-files-for-articles/AD7476_breakout_board/sample_project/README.md

 This folder contains a sample project that shows how a Zynq-7000 board can read data from one or two ADCs and send them in binary form to a remote PC for processing and visualisation.

 I developed and tested the project on the Digilent [Zybo Z7-20](https://digilent.com/reference/programmable-logic/zybo-z7/start) board using the Digilent [Pmod AD1](https://digilent.com/reference/pmod/pmodad1/start).
 In this project, I used many of the principles I described in the HW design and the SW app of my [Zynq XADC Tutorial](https://github.com/viktor-nikolov/Zynq-XADC-DMA-lwIP).
-However, this time the ADC data are not produced by XADC but by the module [adc_spi_axis.v,](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/adc_spi_axis.v) which reads them from [AD7476A](https://www.analog.com/en/products/ad7476a.html) on the Pmod AD1.
+However, this time the ADC data are not produced by Zynq XADC but by the module [adc_spi_axis.v,](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/adc_spi_axis.v) which reads them from [AD7476A](https://www.analog.com/en/products/ad7476a.html) on the Pmod AD1.

 [AD7476_DMA_test_hw.xpr.zip](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/AD7476_breakout_board/sample_project/AD7476_DMA_test_hw.xpr.zip) is a Zybo Z7-20 HW design project exported from Vivado 2024.1.1.
-The design assumes that you connect the Digilent Pmod AD1 to the upper pins (i.e., pins 1 to 6) of the **Pmod JE** socket on the Zybo Z7.
+The design assumes that you connect the Digilent Pmod AD1 to the upper pins (i.e., pins 1 to 6) of the Pmod JE socket on the Zybo Z7.

 > [!CAUTION]
 >